jrwoodwa/graph-based-predictive-maintenance/README.md

 Curious how subtle machine signals can be turned into predictions?
 Let’s dive in.
 - `PredictiveMaintenance.ipynb` - contains all the work.
   - `/TREE-G_Exploration` - extract this folder into the main directory to try TREE-G. It was folded here to keep things tidy.
+The code and original work belong to [Maya Bechler Speicher](https://github.com/mayabechlerspeicher/TREE-G).
 - `Report.pptx` - slides shown below for convenience (but the PPT is in higher resolution).

 ----